ScreenJournal

 They just can't see it without the data.

 The catch?
 It works both ways.
-If the AI tells you you're shipping 50% more than expected, it'll say that too.
+If the AI tells you you're exceeding expectations, it'll say that too.

 I was roasted for a week.
-I changed my behavior.
-I shipped 19% more code.
+I changed my behaviour.
+I got a lot more done, and I could feel the difference.

 Imagine if your entire team did the same.